 - Students will present their summer longitudinal project to Phase 1 students and continue work on the MSA.

 - Participation in IDPT 6623: Refugee Health I. Students learn about the integration process that refugees go through and common medical and mental health diagnoses they receive.
+(This course will not be offered Spring 2017).

 GHT students will have minimal time to participate in the global health track during this year of clinical rotations.
 They should keep regular contact with mentors/supervisors from the longitudinal project if possible.